INRIA/zelus/readme.txt

   1. Compile the library with ocamlopt -p: cd lib; make clean OCAMLOPTFLAGS=-p opt

-  2. Compile the output of hyc using ocamlopt -p, e.g., cd examples/bouncingball; make clean OCAMLOPTFLAGS=-p ball.opt
+  2. Compile the output of zeluc using ocamlopt -p, e.g., cd examples/bouncingball; make clean OCAMLOPTFLAGS=-p ball.opt

   3. Run the program and examine the results: